 If you use your garage just for storage, you might want to consider a better use for it.
-A man cave or she shed is a far better use of space!
+A man cave is a far better use of space!
 But how can you transform a cold, dusty garage into a stylish, comfortable bolt hole?

 The annual Shed of the Year competition has once again fuelled many of us to put our lofty ambitions for a garden bolt hole back on top of the to-do list.
 By next summer, you promise yourself, when reality gets too much, you will have a place to escape for a while.